catppuccin/nvim/README.md

 })
 ```

-Below is a list of supported plugins and their corresponding integration module.
+Below are a list of supported plugins and their corresponding integration module.

 > [!Important]
-> If you'd like to know which highlight groups are being affected by catppuccin, check out this directory: [`lua/catppuccin/groups/integrations/`](https://github.com/catppuccin/nvim/tree/main/lua/catppuccin/groups/integrations).
+> If you'd like to see the full list of highlight groups modified by Catppuccin, see the [`lua/catppuccin/groups/integrations/`](https://github.com/catppuccin/nvim/tree/main/lua/catppuccin/groups/integrations) directory.

 <table>
 <tr>